Ankit Bhardwaj: Career

 He recently completed his another movie Humein Haq Chahiye...Haq Se.

-In this film he has played the character of a young guy who is the leader to the Reservation movement for Patidars in Gujarat.
-The movie is based on Patidar Andolan and his role is inspired of Hardik Patel.
+In this film he has played the character of a young guy who is the leader to the Reservation movement for Patidars in Gujarat with actor Gaurav Prateek which released in November 2017.

 His latest movie released was Baazi Zindagi Ki by Linkway Films International in which he has played the lead role.